-Advanced Parole in Virginia
+Advanced Parole Attorney

 Advanced parole refers to a document, an I-512, which is issued to aliens leaving the United States that do not have permanent residency.
 As such, it is not a re-entry permit.
-It is permission to re-enter the United States after travelling abroad and is usually issued to those individuals who have a pending application to adjust status to a permanent resident or change their non-immigrant status.
+It is permission to re-enter the United States after traveling abroad and is usually issued to those individuals who have a pending application to adjust status to a permanent resident or change their non-immigrant status.
 Advanced parole is approved and issued before the individual leaves the United States, so in essence, it allows someone to leave the United States and come back while their application is pending.

-The Virginia immigration attorneys at Fayad Law, PC are committed to assisting individuals with their immigration applications and status, and can answer any questions you may have about advanced parole.
+The Virginia immigration attorneys at Fayad Law, P.C. are committed to assisting individuals with their immigration applications and status and can answer any questions you may have about advanced parole.

 Who needs advanced parole?